 The point is to have a plan: know what you want to get working first and what steps to take to reach your goals.
 What information do you have to collect and record?
 What decisions do you have to make?
 Who has to be trained to use the software?

+Don't just start entering data and hope for the best.

+- \Box Think ahead

-Do Don't just start entering data and hope for the best.
-Think ahead Take manageable steps Only start with what you know you need; add extras later consistency.
-This is particularly important in large organizations-you have to make sure every MainBoss user is taking the same approach.
+- □ Take manageable steps

+- □ Only start with what you know you need; add extras later

 Rule 4: Be Consistent